Tutorial: Send device data to Azure Storage using IoT Hub message routing

 If you want to remove all of the Azure resources you used for this tutorial, delete the resource group.
 This action deletes all resources contained within the group.
 If you don't want to delete the entire resource group, use the Azure portal to locate and delete the individual resources.

-If you intend to complete Tutorial: Use Azure IoT Hub message enrichments, be sure to maintain the resources you created here.
+If you intend to continue to the next tutorial, keep the resources that you created here.

 - In the Azure portal, navigate to the resource group that contains the IoT hub and storage account for this tutorial.